 Who is Limbu?
 Limbu, one of the 59 indigenous peoples in Nepal, belong to the Kirat religious groups.
 They reside in the eastern hills of Arun River extending…Read More

 Who is Magar?
-Magar is one, of the 59 indigenous peoples of Nepal, recognized by the government as indigenous nationalities having own distinct language, culture, rituals and history.…Read More
+Magar is one, of the 59 indigenous peoples of Nepal, recognized by the government as indigenous nationalities having own distinct language, culture, rituals and history.
+Their settlements…Read More

 Who is Majhi?
 Majhi is one of the 59 indigenous peoples in Nepal.
 They have been residing alongside of the banks of the river and streams, make living…Read More